Research Areas

 PI: Rachel Rodgers, PhD, FAED

 I returned to Northeastern as a master’s student in 2021, collaborating with the PI to launch two studies.
 The first was a longitudinal investigation of wedding-related disordered eating and body image, collecting monthly surveys up to 12 months pre-wedding and one month post-wedding.
-The second was an experimental study where undergraduates were randomized to follow body-positive, appearance-focused, or travel Instagram accounts for six weeks.
-We collected daily mood and body image assessments and analyzed explore page algorithm shifts using screenshot data.
+The second was an experimental study where undergraduates were randomized to follow Instagram accounts promoting either: a) body-positive, b) conventional beauty , or c) travel content for two weeks.
+We are currently analyzing qualitative and quantiative data from that study.

 Doctoral Student Research Assistant, APPEAR Research Lab